A Unified Framework for Community Detection and Model Selection in Blockmodels: Introduction

 Our approach is grounded in two recent and important advances.
 First, \citet{noroozi2021hierarchy} formalized an elegant, nested hierarchy among the SBM, the DCBM, and the PABM without relying on arbitrary identifiability conditions.
 In this framework, the SBM corresponds to blockwise constant edge probabilities, the DCBM to blockwise rank-one structure with node-specific degrees, and the PABM to blockwise rank-one matrices derived from node-community popularity vectors.
 Second, several recent works have studied the spectral structure of the PABM, showing that the latent vectors lie in distinct low-dimensional subspaces \citep{koo2022popularity, noroozi2021estimation}.
 These important insights enable us to construct spectral loss functions based on subspace projections for each model.
 To optimize these objective functions, we develop a greedy, computationally efficient algorithm that scales to large networks.
 Our theoretical results establish consistency guarantees for both community recovery and model selection under each model class.
 As demonstrated in our numerical experiments, the proposed workflow either outperforms or matches the accuracy of existing state-of-the-art methods in both community detection and model selection tasks.

 The rest of the paper is organized as follows.
 In Section \ref{sec:meth}, we present our unified framework for community detection and model selection.
 In Section~\ref{sec:theory}, we establish the theoretical properties of the proposed methodology under each model in the hierarchy.
 These include exact label recovery guarantees (strong consistency) for community detection as well as consistency of the model selection procedure, with Type-I error tending to zero and power converging to one for the corresponding hypothesis tests.
 In Section~\ref{sec:sim}, we assess the empirical performance of our methodology and compare it against existing state-of-the-art methods.
 In Section \ref{sec:data}, we apply the proposed workflow to five real-world networks with community structure and interpret the outcomes.
 Finally, we provide some concluding remarks and discuss potential directions for future research in Section \ref{sec:conc}.
+R code for implementing the method is available at \url{https://github.com/subhankarbhadra/model-selection}.